Grey-What/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword script counts line that contain pattern bin in file 16-whatsnext script prints lines containing root and three lines after that in file 17-hidethisword script display all line not containing pattern bin in file
+15-countthatword script counts line that contain pattern bin in file 16-whatsnext script prints lines containing root and three lines after that in file 17-hidethisword script display all line not containing pattern bin in file 18-letteronly script prints lines that start with a letter in specified file